-Golden popcorn marks a decade of Oscar-worthy partnership with Tesco NI
+Golden Popcorn Marks a Decade of Oscar-Worthy Partnership with Tesco NI

 “Tesco NI has been fantastic; they’re always open to discussing marketing and product development, and their support with product trials has been invaluable.”

-Tesco NI’s supporting role came into the spotlight again in 2021, when Golden Popcorn launched sister brand Gourmet Crunch, and Tesco once more was the first one to store the product in Northern Ireland.
+Tesco NI’s supporting role came into the spotlight again in 2021, when Golden Popcorn launched sister brand Gourmet Crunch, and Tesco once more was the first one to store the product in NI.

 The vegan snacks are made from cassava and are available in Thai Sweet Chilli, Mature Cheddar & Spring Onion flavours.
 The new Louisiana BBQ and Irish Salt & Balsamic Vinegar flavours will be launched at Tesco in the next few weeks.

-Tess Osborn, head of fresh foods sourcing NI at Tesco, said: “We are thrilled to offer such a high-quality and beloved local brand like Golden Popcorn as part of our ongoing commitment to supporting local suppliers.
+Tess Osborn, Head of Fresh Foods Sourcing NI at Tesco, commented: “We are thrilled to offer such a high-quality and beloved local brand like Golden Popcorn as part of our ongoing commitment to supporting local suppliers.
 We’re proud to help NI businesses shine and contribute to the local economy.”

 Comment Guidelines